fhildeb/lukso-node-guide/docs/guides/hardware-setup/mainboard-swap.md

 This section will walk you through the process of installing the mainboard into a new fanless enclosure for passive cooling.

-:::tip
+:::warning

-Before you start building, ground yourself by touching a metal object, like a heater, to discharge any static electricity.
-This simple step helps prevent damage to sensitive technical components.
+Before you start building, ground yourself by touching a metal object, like a heater, to discharge any static electricity and prevent damage to sensitive technical components.

 :::